Bogdanp/quicksilver.vim/README.md

 `C-w` clears the entire pattern.
 If there is no pattern, it will go up a directory.

+`C-t` toggles between if pattern and filename case should be ignored or not.

+`C-f` sets the match function to fuzzy.

+`C-n` sets the match function to normal.

-If a file with the given pattern does not exist then it will be created and opened for editing, patterns ending in `/` create new folders instead.
+If a file with the given pattern does not exist then it will be opened for editing.
+If a pattern ends in `/`, quicksilver will create a new folder, change its CWD to that folder and remain in insert mode expecting a file name.

 Patterns that start or end in a wildcard (`*`) are treated as glob patterns.
 For example, the pattern `*.md` will open all the files that